scandum/wolfsort/README.md

 Fluxsort
 --------
 Wolfsort uses [fluxsort](https://github.com/scandum/fluxsort "fluxsort") for sorting partitioned arrays.
-Fluxsort is a stable hybrid quicksort / mergesort which sorts random data two times faster than merge sort, while ordered data is sorted up to an order of magnitude faster.
+Fluxsort is a stable hybrid quicksort / mergesort which sorts random data 33% faster than merge sort, while ordered data is sorted up to an order of magnitude faster.

 Detecting whether the array is worth partitioning